|Antique Engagement Rings||Yellow Diamond Rings||Diamond Stud Earrings||Diamond Database|

 Florescence is the impact of ultra violet light on the diamond.
 1/2 of all diamonds have some sort of florescence, from very faint to very strong.
 This means that under ultra violet light the diamond will glow blue.

 Does this have an impact on value?
 Some times.
-It depends on its noticeability.
+It depends how noticeable it is.
 Diamonds of high color, sometimes appear milky or cloudy when they have strong florescence.
 But not all the time.
 The other circumstances when it is noticeable is under direct sunlight, which has ultra violet light in it.
 Those diamonds which appear blue under sunlight would be lower in value.

 On the other hand florescence may add value to a diamond of lower color as it gives the diamond a whiter, brighter appearance.
 Diamonds with as high as H color and lower sometimes appear whiter with some degree of florescence.